klstein7/nextjs-wordle-dev-day/docs/04-keyboard.md

 4. **Test Keyboard Functionality:**

+   - **On-Screen Keyboard:**
-   - Click on letter keys; the letters should appear in the input field.
+     - Click on letter keys; the letters should appear in the input field above.
-   - Use the "{delete}" key to remove letters.
+     - Use the `{delete}` key to remove letters.
-   - Use the "{enter}" key to submit a guess.
+     - Use the `{enter}` key to submit a guess.
+   - **Physical Keyboard:**
+     - Typing on your physical keyboard should also update the input field.

 5. **Check Guess Synchronization:**

-   - Ensure that typing with your physical keyboard also updates the on-screen input.
-   - The input field should reflect input from both physical and on-screen keyboards.
+   - Ensure that the input field reflects input from both the on-screen and physical keyboards.
+   - The `GuessInput` component should display the current guess.

 6. **Verify Guess Submission:**

    - After submitting a guess, it should appear on the game board.
-   - The guess should be stored and persist after page refresh.
+   - The guess should be stored in the database and persist after refreshing the page.

 If everything works as expected, congratulations!
-You've successfully added an on-screen keyboard to your Wordle clone.
+You've successfully enhanced your Wordle clone with an on-screen keyboard, providing an improved user experience.

+This implementation demonstrates how React's component-based architecture and context API can be used to create interactive, stateful UI elements.
+The separation of concerns between the keyboard component, input component, and shared state management is similar to how you might structure an Angular application with components and services, but leverages React's more flexible and lightweight approach to state management.

 ---